 Advancing early language acquisition for deaf children through quality educational programming in American Sign Language

-Although the idea of adding American Sign Language (ASL) to Mister Rogers’ Neighborhood has been on the drawing board since 1992, it became formalized on October 3, 2005, when ASL Friends, Inc. (formerly ASL Readers, Inc.) incorporated.
+October 3, 2005, ASL Readers, Inc. (currently ASL Friends, Inc.) incorporated with the intention of raising literacy levels for deaf high school graduates through early language intervention.
 On November 3, 2006, our organization received tax-exempt 501(c)3 status from the Internal Revenue Service for the purpose of adapting spoken and written English educational materials into ASL creating accessibility for deaf and hard-of-hearing individuals.

 Board of Directors